 The RKI recently published an app that works in combination with smartwatches or fitness bracelets.
 But another application is coming - Project PEPP-PT.

-The application published by the Robert Koch Institute called “Corona data donation“ requires a smartwatch or fitness bracelet to collect health data.
-The app is free and works completely anonymously.
-When registering, only the postcode is required.
-But it should not stop there.
-Another app is being developed at European level: Project PEPP-PT.
-This second application is intended to track chains of infection using Bluetooth.
+The application published by the Robert Koch Institute called “Corona data donation" requires a smartwatch or fitness tracker to collect health data.
+The app is free and operates completely anonymously.
+Only the postcode is required when registering.
+But it won't stop there.
+Another app is being developed at the European level: Project PEPP-PT.
+This second application is intended to track infection chains using Bluetooth.
 This means that each user receives an anonymized ID and is essentially accompanied by the app.
 As soon as several people meet, the installed applications communicate with each other via Bluetooth.
-If one of these people is considered corona positive, all other users who were nearby are subsequently warned.
+If one of these people is found to be corona-positive, all other users who were nearby are subsequently warned.

 The publisher remains unclear